PC-CALCULATOR

 ?b Print decimal in binary 25.5 ?b =11001.1

-' Comment follows
+' Comment follows or a cell definition precedes.

 : Comment or a line name follows.
 In the beginning of the first line the working memory is not saved on the exit with F10.